PRACTICAL INFORMATION REGARDING TRAVEL AND ACCOMMODATION

 There is also a parking services at Festvåg called “Festvågtind Car Park“.
 We’ll set up toilets and water at Festvåg.

 We’ll set up toilet facilities at Festvåg, and showering facilities at Henningsvær school.
 One can therefore have a ritual of taking the shuttle bus into Henningsvær in the morning, showering and then checking out some of our day-time talks or screenings.

 Getting to Henningsvær

-There are affordable daily buses between Svolvær and Henningsvær – which is the best way to get to Henningsvær from the regional capital.
-Use this travel planer for buses in Lofoten.
+In addition there are affordable daily public buses between Svolvær and Henningsvær: Use this travel planer for public buses in Lofoten.